No UK quarantine for Covishield vaccinated Indians from Oct 11 | Business

 - United Kingdom

-The UK government on Thursday added India to its vaccine-eligible countries list, which would mean vaccinated Indians will no long be required to quarantine on arrival from October 11.
+The UK government on Thursday added India to its vaccine-eligible countries list for Covishield, which would mean vaccinated Indians will no longer be required to quarantine on arrival from October 11.

 Eligible travellers vaccinated in over 37 new countries, including India and Pakistan, will be treated the same as returning fully vaccinated UK residents, so long as they have not visited a red list country or territory in the 10 days before arriving in England, the Department for Transport said.